khyathibalusu/Traffic-Collisions-in-Los-Angeles/README.md

 - Demonstrate skills with GroupBy and/or Pivot Table (Hannah - groupby)
 - Reporting date same as incident date?
 Check to make sure.
 YES THEY ARE ALL THE SAME!!!
 (Hannah)
 - District which reported the most?
 (Hannah)
 - Is there a relationship between time and location?
+(Hannah)
-- More accidents in particular areas, given particular time?
+- More accidents in particular areas, given particular time? (similar to one above; Hannah)
 - Which location has most accidents?
 (Rachel)
 - At what time do most accidents occur?
 - Zipcode frequency of accident?
 (Rachel)